 16:126 وَإِنْ عَاقَبْتُمْ فَعَاقِبُوا بِمِثْلِ مَا عُوقِبْتُم بِهِ ۖ وَلَئِن صَبَرْتُمْ لَهُوَ خَيْرٌ لِّلصَّابِرِينَ

 If ye punish, then punish with the like of that wherewith ye were afflicted.
 But if ye endure patiently, verily it is better for the patient ones.

 If the scope of oppression falls under criminal code, then society and law of the land will follow the criminals.
 The punishments for any crime should be proportionate to the crime as prevalent in most judicial systems in the world.
 The oppressed ones should be patient as worldly judicial system takes their time in execution.
-Also, if the judicial system in the world fail to impart appropriate punishment to the criminals, there is no way that they will escape their due punishment from Allah.
+Even, if the judicial system in the world fails to impart appropriate punishment to the criminals, there is no way that they will escape their due punishment from Allah.